benjaminmetzler/shark.py/README.md

 ## Docker Usage

-1. Build the image: `docker build -t .`
+1. Build the image: `docker build -t radioshark .`
 1. Run the image in privlaged mode (to give access to the USB devices): `docker run --privileged -it radioshark /bin/sh`
 1. Run the above commands in the docker container.